Quickly exit this site by pressing the Escape key

+Quickly exit this site by pressing the Escape key**

     To carry out the purposes we have described we may obtain personal information from a wide variety of sources, including:

     HM Revenue and Customs; Legal representatives; Solicitors; Courts; Voluntary sector organisations; Independent Office for Police Conduct; Her Majesty’s Inspectorate of Constabulary; Auditors; Police and Crime Commissioners; Central government, governmental agencies and departments; Relatives, guardians or other persons associated with an individual; Current, past or prospective employers of the individual; Healthcare, social and welfare advisers or practitioners; Education, training establishments and examining bodies; Business associates and other professional advisors; Employees, officers and agents of Gloucestershire Constabulary; Suppliers, providers of goods or services; Persons making an enquiry or complaint; Financial organisations and advisors; Credit reference agencies; Survey and research organisations; Trade union, staff associations and professional bodies; Local government; Voluntary and charitable organisations; Ombudsmen and regulatory authorities; other emergency services and partner agencies including multi-agency partnership arrangements such as the Gloucestershire Local Resilience Forum (LRF); the Media

     We handle personal information according to the requirements of Part 2 of the UK Data Protection Act 2018, which applies the EU’s General Data Protection Regulation, GDPR, standards for the processing of data considered as “general data”.
 Your personal information, held on our systems and in our files, is secure and is accessed by our staff, police officers, contractors and data processors working on our behalf, outsourced providers in accordance with their contract and volunteers when required to do so for a lawful purpose.

-We will ensure that your personal information is handled fairly and lawfully.
+    We will ensure that your personal information is handled lawfully, fairly and in a transparent manner.
 We will strive to ensure that any personal information used by us or on our behalf is of the highest quality in terms of accuracy, relevance, and adequacy, is not excessive and is kept as up to date as possible and is protected appropriately.
 We will regularly review to ensure it is still required and is lawful for us to continue to retain it and when no longer required for any purpose detailed in this notice, we will securely destroy it.

     We will respect your information rights under the Act.